Soft BIBD and Product Gradient Codes: Abstract

 \section{Abstract}

 Gradient coding is a coding theoretic framework to provide robustness against slow or unresponsive machines, known as stragglers, in distributed machine learning applications.
 Recently, Kadhe et al. proposed a gradient code based on a combinatorial design, called balanced incomplete block design (BIBD), which is shown to outperform many existing gradient codes in worst-case adversarial straggling scenarios~\cite{Kadhe--Koyluoglu--Ramchandran2019}.
 However, parameters for which such BIBD constructions exist are very limited~\cite{Colbourn--Dinitz2006}.
-In this paper, we aim to overcome such limitations and construct gradient codes which exist for a wide range of parameters while retaining the superior performance of BIBD gradient codes.
+In this paper, we aim to overcome such limitations and construct gradient codes which exist for a wide range of system parameters while retaining the superior performance of BIBD gradient codes.
 Two such constructions are proposed, one based on a probabilistic construction that relax the stringent BIBD gradient code constraints, and the other based on taking the Kronecker product of existing gradient codes.
-Theoretical error bounds for worst-case adversarial straggling scenarios are derived.
-Simulations show that the proposed constructions can outperform existing gradient codes with similar redundancy per data piece.
+The proposed gradient codes allow flexible choices of system parameters while retaining comparable error performance.